-Korean pianist Dasol Kim brings “a refined artistry of incredible maturity” to his performances (North Germany Review).
-A sought-after soloist, he has appeared with orchestras including the New York Philharmonic in Seoul, the Tonhalle Orchestra Zurich, the Berlin Konzerthaus Orchestra, the Bavarian Radio Symphony Orchestra, the Orchestre de la Suisse Romande, the Berlin Chamber Orchestra, the MDR Leipzig Radio Symphony, Concerto Budapest, and the Belgium National Orchestra.
-He has performed with notable conductors, including Alan Gilbert, David Zinman, Michael Sanderling, Marin Alsop, and Li Xincao.
+Among his many adventurous musical endeavors, Dasol Kim is performing the complete cycle of the 32 Beethoven Piano Sonatas in Switzerland and Korea over a four-year period.
+As concerto soloist he appeared with the New York Philharmonic in Seoul, the Tonhalle Orchestra Zurich, the Berlin Konzerthaus Orchestra, the Bavarian Radio Symphony Orchestra, L’Orchestre de la Suisse Romande, Berlin Chamber Orchestra, the MDR Leipzig Radio Symphony, Concerto Budapest, Belgium National Orchestra, and Korea’s KBS Symphony Orchestra, among others.

 Dasol Kim made his New York and Washington DC recital debuts in the Young Concert Artists Series sponsored by The Peter Jay Sharp Concert, and at the Kennedy Center as recipient of the Korean Concert Prize.
 He was featured in the PyeongChang Festival concerts at Alice Tully Hall and at the Kennedy Center.
 This season, he performs an “encore” recital at New York’s prestigious Morgan Library and Museum in New York.
 Recent performances in the U.S. include the Mozart Piano Concerto No. 25 at the Brevard Music Festival in North Carolina and recitals at the Salk Institute in La Jolla, CA, the Jewish Community Alliance in Jacksonville, FL, and Mary Baldwin University in Staunton, VA.